ethannigrin/Deep-Research-0.1/README.md

 – outputs “…” to skip.
 • Reading piece‑by‑piece yields richer, context‑preserved notes than sending the full article at once.
 – Earlier RAG experiments with 600‑word retrievals often grabbed irrelevant fragments or stripped away context.
-– RAG does excel at pinpoint facts < 300 words, but for broad‑topic note‑taking the straight block method proved superior.

 **Step 5 — Plan revision loop**
-• After finishing a website (or abandoning it early), the agent decides whether to rewrite the remaining plan:
+• After finishing a website, the agent decides whether to rewrite the remaining plan:
 – If new insights suggest better queries, or if the previous step produced weak information, the tail of the plan is regenerated.
 – Otherwise the agent proceeds unchanged.